core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Application group, i.e. a set of CoAP endpoints that share a common pool of resources.

 * Security group, as defined in {{terminology}} of this specification.
-There can be a one-to-one or a one-to-many relation between security groups and application groups.
+There can be a one-to-one or a one-to-many relation between security groups and application groups, and vice versa.
 Any two application groups associated to the same security group do not share any same resource.

 * CoAP group, as defined in {{I-D.ietf-core-groupcomm-bis}} i.e. a set of CoAP endpoints, where each endpoint is configured to receive CoAP multicast requests that are sent to the group's associated IP multicast address and UDP port.
 An endpoint may be a member of multiple CoAP groups.
-There can be a one-to-one or a one-to-many relation between CoAP groups and application groups.
+There can be a one-to-one or a one-to-many relation between application groups and CoAP groups.
 Note that a device sending a CoAP request to a CoAP group is not necessarily itself a member of that group: it is a member only if it also has a CoAP server endpoint listening to requests for this CoAP group, sent to the associated IP multicast address and port.
 In order to provide secure group communication, all members of a CoAP group as well as all further endpoints configured only as clients sending CoAP (multicast) requests to the CoAP group have to be member of a security group.
+There can be a one-to-one or a one-to-many relation between security groups and CoAP groups, and vice versa.

 ## Assumptions # {#ssec-sec-assumptions}